7-Day Saint Vincent and the Grenadines Itinerary

 On your last day, head back to Saint Vincent on the ferry.
 If you have a flight that day, be sure you leave plenty of time to take the ferry and get a taxi to the airport!

 The Bequia Express runs between Saint Vincent and Bequia multiple times a day and takes about one hour.
 It departs from Port Elizabeth.
-You can read more about it in my island hopping guide.
+You can read more about it in my island-hopping guide.

 If you can spare another day and make this an 8-day itinerary, I recommend staying the night at Mariners Hotel again so you can get a nice rest before flying home the next day.

-This is what we did and were thankful to not have to jump from ferry to taxi to plane all in one day!
+This is what we did and were thankful not to have to jump from ferry to taxi to plane all in one day!

 10-Day Saint Vincent and the Grenadines Itinerary